Tagetes moorei

-Tagetes moorei is a Mexican species of marigolds in the family Asteraceae.
+Tagetes moorei is a Mexican species of marigold in the family Asteraceae.
 It is endemic to the states of Hidalgo and Querétaro in central Mexico.

 Description

-Tagetes moorei is an perennial herb up to 30 cm (12 inches) tall.
+Tagetes moorei is a perennial herb up to 30 cm (12 inches) tall.
 Leaves are highly divided, up to 2.5 cm (1.0 inches) long.
 Flower heads are yellow, each containing about 8 ray florets and 40 or more disc florets.